MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: Related Work

+\textbf{Interpretation of Large-scale Transformers.} Due to the success of Transformer-based PLMs, there are many studies on the interpretation of Transformer, including the functionality of different layers~\cite{BERT-Pipeline,jawahar-etal-2019-bert,wang-tu-2020-rethinking,ramnath-etal-2020-towards}, and the mechanisms of both attention networks and FFNs~\cite{DBLP:journals/pnas/ManningCHKL20,kovaleva-etal-2019-revealing,wallace-etal-2019-allennlp}.
+Recent work find that the FFNs of Transformers can be viewed as memory networks storing lots of knowledge learned from language modeling~\cite{geva-etal-2021-transformer,dai2021knowledge,DBLP:journals/corr/abs-2005-07647}.
+Meanwhile, researchers explore to modify the knowledge stored in FFNs and achieve promising results~\cite{de-cao-etal-2021-editing,meng2022locating}.
+In this work, we show that how the knowledge stored in FFNs is used, that is, most FFNs can be viewed as a MoE network where the knowledge is conditionally activated.

-\textbf{Large-scale Pre-trained Language Models with MoE.} \citet{Jacobs1991-zn} propose mixture-of-experts to build a system composed of many separate networks, which learn to handle a subset of the training examples independently.
+\textbf{Large-scale PLMs with MoE.} \citet{Jacobs1991-zn} propose mixture-of-experts to build a system composed of many separate networks, which learn to handle a subset of the training examples independently.
 When deep neural networks achieve great success~\cite{Hinton2012-lt,Krizhevsky2012-pw,goodfellow2013maxout}, \citet{ConditionalComputation} thinks the model size is a key factor and MoE is an important technique to scaling model computation and proposes the idea of ``conditional computation''.
 The first large-scale MoE language model is proposed by~\citet{moe-lstm}, which adds an MoE layer between two LSTM layers and independently assigns tokens to combinations of experts.
-Recently, GShard~\cite{GShard}, Switch-Transformer~\cite{Switch-Transformer}, BASELayer~\cite{Lewis2021-nh}, and HashLayer~\cite{Roller2021-lv} study how to build large-scale Transformer-based models with MoE and optimal training strategies, which can fully utilize the model capacity.
+Recently, GShard~\cite{GShard}, Switch-Transformer~\cite{Switch-Transformer}, BASELayer~\cite{Lewis2021-nh}, and HashLayer~\cite{hashlayer} study how to build large-scale Transformer-based models with MoE and optimal training strategies, which can fully utilize the model capacity.
+Different from them, we utilize the naturally-existing sparse activation phenomenon to convert a model into its MoE version for better efficiency during inference.

-After the initial version of this paper was released on arXiv, we found that the documentation of an open-sourced toolkit FastMoE~\cite{fastmoe} also uses the term ``moefy'', referring to the operation of breeding a Transformer model into multiple experts.
-Meanwhile, ``MoEfication'' in our work refers to dividing a Transformer model into its MoE version with the same size.
-Specifically, we focus on how to utilize the sparse activation phenomenon in FFNs and explore to reduce the computation cost of the original model.